matsakiv/Incendium/Incendium.Result/README.md

 # Incendium.Result
 [![License: MIT](https://img.shields.io/github/license/matsakiv/incendium)](https://opensource.org/licenses/MIT) ![NuGet Version](https://img.shields.io/nuget/v/Incendium.Result) ![NuGet Downloads](https://img.shields.io/nuget/dt/Incendium.Result)

-Incendium.Result is a small .NET Standard 2.1 library, which provides `Error`, `Result<T>` and `NullableResult<T>` useful types.
+Incendium.Result is a lightweight .NET Standard 2.1 library, which provides `Error`, `Result<T>` and `NullableResult<T>` useful types.

 These types allow you to return success value or error from asynchronous and synchronous methods without explicit indication of the result type when returning and with convenient type deconstruction during processing the result.

-These type also can be used for less error handling through exception mechanisms where possible.
+These types also can be used for less error handling through exception mechanisms where possible.

 ## Getting started